baile320/ctfs/natas/README.md

 Back on the original webpage, if we submit the "secret" form using the `FOEIUWGHFEEUHOFUOIU` secret, we get the password: `7z3hEENjQtflzgnT29q7wAvMNfZdh0i9`

+## Level 7 to Level 8

+I thought this level would be related to query strings because the "Home" and "About" links go to places like `http://natas7.natas.labs.overthewire.org/index.php?page=about`...
+I didn't know what else to do so I opened the page source and saw the following hint:

+`hint: password for webuser natas8 is in /etc/natas_webpass/natas8`

+So, visit `http://natas7.natas.labs.overthewire.org/index.php?page=/etc/natas_webpass/natas8` and get the password.

+password: `DBfUBfqQG69KvJvJ1iAbMoIpwSNQ9bWe`

+## Level 8 to Level 9